 In South Korea and other countries in the region, it seems that the discussion of what comes out of your body is often embraced, rather than discouraged.
 The toilet is revered, rather than taken for granted.
 In Japan, you can even buy a Golden Poo as a good luck charm.
 (Granted, this is a recent creation, but it’s a popular one!)
-My travels have taught me that there is no age limit to understanding the hilarity of poop, and that in addition to toilet humour, there also exists a great deal of toilet seriousness.
+My travels have taught me that there is no age limit to appreciating the hilarity of poop, and that in addition to toilet humour, there also exists a great deal of toilet seriousness.

 Here are a few of my favourite crappy places in East Asia:

 This is a bathroom-themed restaurant!
 As in, you sit on a (clean, non-functional) fancy toilet seat, at a table designed to look like a sink, with poop-shaped ornaments hanging from the ceiling.
 You can order hot pot that comes in a toilet-shaped dish (and is actually very tasty).
 I’ll let you guess what shape to expect if you order chocolate ice cream for dessert.

 I highly recommend visiting Modern Toilet!
 They do rush you a bit, because it’s such a popular place, but I was smiling the whole time (and taking pictures, because how can you not).
 My only disappointment was the bathroom!
 It was just a normal bathroom.
 But I guess you have to draw the line somewhere.